 - To use a sample of data to predict the effects across a wider area, for example modelling how visitors distribute themselves across sites and predicting the total numbers of visitors

 GIS is also a powerful tool in monitoring and surveillance using remote sensed data, for example from satellites or drones.
-This is a rapidly progressing area of research with a wide range of applications such characterising vegetation and assessing habitats.
+This is a rapidly progressing area of research with a wide range of applications such as characterising vegetation and assessing habitats.